 Tanning facilities must register annually with the NJDOH Public Health Sanitation and Safety Program.
 Inspections of tanning facilities are conducted by local departments of health.

 New Jersey Tanning Facilities Rule, N.J.A.C.
 8:28:

 Tanning Facilities Rule [pdf 68k]: This rule establishes minimum safety and sanitation standards for the operation of tanning facilities in order to protect the health and safety of consumers who patronize tanning facilities.

 The official version of this rule is available through LexisNexis, which provides free online public access to the New Jersey Administrative Code and the New Jersey Register.
-To access the Tanning Facilities rule, select New Jersey Administrative Code, then Title 8 (Health and Senior Services), then Chapter 28.
+To access the Tanning Facilities rule, select New Jersey Administrative Code, then Title 8 (Health), then Chapter 28.